apnadkarni/blt/doc/palette.rst

   This is useful for debugging palettes.

 **blt::palette names** ?\ *pattern* ... ?
-  Returns the names of all the palettees currently created.
+  Returns the names of all the palettes currently created.
 If one or more *pattern* arguments are provided, then the name of any palette matching *pattern* will be returned. *Pattern* is a **glob**\ -style pattern.